Bmoney42/Content-Bounty/README.md

 # Creator Sponsorship Platform

+## NOT COMPLETE

+ - **Could Not Get Stripe Escrow Account Set Up Working Propertly, So I Abandoned This Project.

 A modern platform connecting creators with brands for sponsorship opportunities, built with Next.js, TypeScript, Prisma, and Stripe.

 ## 🚀 Features